SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ~~~~~~~~~~~~~~~~

 :newTerm:`Optional binding` is a convenient way to find out if an optional contains a value,
-and to make that value available if it exists.
+and to make that value available as a constant or variable if it exists.
 Optional binding can be used with ``if``-``else`` and ``while`` statements
-to simplify and shorten the unwrapping of a value contained within an optional.
+to check for a value inside the optional,
+and to extract that value into a constant or variable,
+as part of a single action.
 (``if``-``else`` and ``while`` statements are described in more detail in :doc:`ControlFlow`.)

 Optional bindings for the ``if``-``else`` statement are written in the following form: